peter-sanfridsson/paasman/README.md

 Architecture
 ------------
 The current design of the system is like follows.
+Not that this is the design for the current iteration, not the final one.

 - We have one master vm that handle the director and router and also maintains a private docker index/registry.